-- 485 interactions.
-The calculations reproduce well the almost axial character of the hyperfine matrices for the three nuclei, but underestimate their magnitude for N(5) and N(10) (between 10% and 8%), and overestimate it for C(4a) (around 35%).
-The values of the isotropic hyperfine parameter calculated for all C nuclei, except for position 4a, reproduce the real values quite well.
-The overestimation in the C(4a) calculations is quite significant, while in the calculations the interactions with the carbon nuclei in positions 4 and 5a are comparable with those in position 4a (and in previous calculations they were - 490 considered much smaller, see Weber et al., 2001), the experimental values reveal that the latter has a value nearly half that of the others.
-Regarding the anisotropic part, the one of ${}^{13}C(4a)$ remains the largest among the carbon nuclei, but its experimental value makes it comparable to that of the ${}^{14}N(5)$ and ${}^{14}N(10)$ nuclei, despite the fact that the nuclear gyromagnetic factor in these nuclei is quite smaller than that of ${}^{13}C$ . - All this shows that the current calculations present an essential difficulty in realistically describing the electronic spin distribution of SOMO, which in turn could indicate the need to also improve other aspects of electronic structure prediction.
-Our findings suggest that the spin density predicted at position 4a could be actually shifted towards the central positions of pyrazine (5 and 10), which may have important consequences on the understanding of the electron transfer mechanisms that specifically involve these positions (Ghisla & Massey, 1989; Lans et al., 2012; Kaya et al., 2025).
-The fact that the only significant differences between the hyperfine calculations and the experimental values relate to a shift of the electron density - 500 between the two of the most reactive positions of the flavin cofactor is intriguing and it remains to be investigated whether this is a general feature in the semiquinone state of flavoproteins or it can be hypothetically associated to a modulation of the reactivity by the protein environment.
+- 495 the magnitude of the calculated isotropic couplings of 13C(4), 13C(5a) and 13C(10a) is comparable to the one of 13C(4a), the experimental hyperfine values reveal that the coupling with 13C(4a) is nearly half of the others.
+The overestimation in the 13C(4a) calculations is quite significant, while in the calculations the interactions with the carbon nuclei in positions 4 and 5a are comparable with those in position 4a (and in previous calculations they were considered much smaller, see Weber et al., 2001), the experimental values reveal that the latter has a value nearly half that of the others.
+Regarding the anisotropic part, - 500 the one of ${}^{13}C(4a)$ remains the largest among the carbon nuclei, but its experimental value makes it comparable to that of the ${}^{14}N(5)$ and ${}^{14}N(10)$ nuclei, despite the fact that the nuclear gyromagnetic factor in these nuclei is quite smaller than that of ${}^{13}C$.

+All this shows that the current calculations present an essential difficulty in realistically describing the electronic spin distribution of SOMO, which in turn could indicate the need to also improve other aspects of electronic structure prediction.

+505 Our findings suggest that the spin density predicted at position 4a could be actually shifted towards the central positions of pyrazine (5 and 10), which may have important consequences on the understanding of the electron transfer mechanisms that specifically involve these positions (Ghisla & Massey, 1989; Lans et al., 2012; Kaya et al., 2025).
+The fact that the only significant differences between the hyperfine calculations and the experimental values relate to a shift of the electron density between the two of the most reactive positions of the flavin cofactor is intriguing and it remains to be investigated whether

+- this is a general feature in the semiquinone state of flavoproteins or it can be hypothetically associated to a modulation of the reactivity by the protein environment.
 For example, more electron density in position C(4a) would favor reoxidation whereas more electron density in N(5) would promote hydride transfer (Schleicher & Weber, 2012; Edwards, 2014; Beaupre & Moran, 2020; Guerriere et al., 2025).
-Whether this modulation is due to a specific protein-flavin interaction or a structural - 505 distortion of the isoalloxacine ring is certainly interesting and remains to be identified in future studies.
-In addition, accurate values of the largest hyperfine splittings in the isoalloxazine ring are critical to characterize the magnetochemistry involved in the magnetoreception of avian cryptochromes (Hore & Mouritsen, 2016), so the reported experimental values should be very useful for modelling this mechanism.

-Supplementary Material The supplementary Material is available together with the online version of this article.
+Whether this modulation is due to a specific protein-flavin interaction or a structural distortion of the isoalloxazeine ring is certainly interesting and remains to be identified in future studies.
+In addition, accurate values of the largest hyperfine splittings in the isoalloxazeine ring are critical to characterize the magnetochemistry involved - in the magnetoreception of avian cryptochromes (Hore & Mouritsen, 2016), so the reported experimental values should be very useful for modelling this mechanism. - 520 Supplementary Material The supplementary Material is available together with the online version of this article.